 We are also registered with the EU as a medical device developer, manufacturer and service operator through the National Standard Authority of Ireland ("NSAI") our European Notified Body.
-Most recently, the NSAI conducted an ISO 13485 surveillance audit of our design, manufacturing and service operations in June 2018 and we believe that we are in compliance, in all material respects, with the MDD.
+Most recently, the NSAI completed an ISO 13485 surveillance audit of our design, manufacturing and service operations in June 2019 and we believe that we are in compliance, in all material respects, with the MDD.

-We can provide no assurance that we will continue to remain in compliance with the QSR or MDD.
+We can provide no assurance that we will continue to remain in compliance with the QSR or MDD, or to the European Union's new MDRs, which will be required to comply with by May 2020.
 If the FDA, CDPH or NSAI inspect any of our facilities and discover compliance problems, we may have to cease manufacturing and product distribution until we can take the appropriate remedial steps to correct the audit findings.
 Taking corrective action may be expensive, time consuming and a distraction for management and if we experience a delay at our manufacturing facility we may be unable to produce Zio monitors, which would harm our business.